The dates need revising but all these are still relevant events.

-Here’s a selection of more races later in the year at which Harriers will be in attendance during the summer months, for more details speak to Dave Collins, Jayne Taylor or Mike Harris.
+Here’s a selection of more races later in the year at which Harriers will be in attendance during the summer months, for more details speak to Mike Harris Or John Heyes.

 Chorley Trail Race Series, registration at Baron’s Rest Pub by entrance to Astley Park, Chorley.

 Dates: A series of 4 races first Wednesday of the month – May to August at 7.30pm